 - ISO 55000 Asset Management – provides and overview of asset management, its principles and terminology, and the expected benefits from adopting asset management.
-It can be applied to all types of assets and by all types and sizes of organisations.
+It can be applied to all types of assets and by all types and sizes of organizations.

 - ISO 14000 Environmental Management – addresses various aspects of environmental management.
-It provides practical tools for companies and organisations looking to identify and control their environmental impact and constantly improve their environmental performance.
+It provides practical tools for companies and organizations looking to identify and control their environmental impact and constantly improve their environmental performance.

-- ISO 22000 Food Safety Management – addresses food safety management and helps organisations identify and control food safety hazards.
+- ISO 22000 Food Safety Management – addresses food safety management and helps organizations identify and control food safety hazards.
 As many of today’s food products cross national boundaries, standards are needed to ensure the safety of the food supply chain.

 - ISO 3166 Country Codes – the International Standard for country codes and codes for their subdivisions.
-The purpose is to define internationally recognised codes of letters and/or numbers that we can use when we refer to countries and subdivisions.
+The purpose is to define internationally recognized codes of letters and/or numbers that we can use when we refer to countries and subdivisions.

-- ISO 31000 Risk Management – helps organisations manage risks and perform well in an environment full of uncertainty.
+- ISO 31000 Risk Management – helps organizations manage risks and perform well in an environment full of uncertainty.
 Risks can have consequences in terms of economic performance and professional reputation, as well as environmental, safety and societal outcomes.

-- ISO 9000 Quality Management – addresses various aspects of quality management, providing guidance and tools for companies and organisations who want to ensure that their products and services consistently meet customer’s requirements and that quality is consistently improved.
+- ISO 9000 Quality Management – addresses various aspects of quality management, providing guidance and tools for companies and organizations who want to ensure that their products and services consistently meet customer’s requirements and that quality is consistently improved.